NPDES Permit Program Basics

 This section of this website contains basic information on the major features and elements of the NPDES permit program.
 The information in this section will be most useful to state and tribal officials, interested citizens, and others with an interest in the details of the NPDES program.
 This information is broadly applicable to all NPDES permits and programs, including concentrated animal feeding operations (CAFOs), pesticide discharges, combined sewer overflows (CSOs), pretreatment, sanitary sewer overflows (SSOs), stormwater and whole effluent toxicity (WET).

 - Water Permitting 101 (PDF) (11 pp, 37K, About PDF) - Overview of the NPDES permitting process

 - Public Participation in the NPDES Permit Issuance Process (PDF) (4 pp, 775K, About PDF) - Overview of the NPDES permitting process, highlighting opportunities for public involvement

 - NPDES Strategic Plan (PDF) (19 pp, 781K, About PDF) - The Water Permits Division's Strategic Plan of goals and key actions on protecting the nation's waters through effective NPDES permits - FY 2001 and beyond.

 - Program and Permit Review

 - Permit Quality Review (PQR) - Assess state or regional implementation of the NPDES program.

 - Permitting for Environmental Results (PER) Strategy - Presents a coordinated and integrated management system that when fully implemented will produce a nation-wide NPDES program that is more efficient and focuses on environmental results.

-- Overview - Describes both approaches to developing limits in NDPES permits, as well as an overview of the standards-to-permits process
+- Overview - Describes both approaches to developing limits in NPDES permits, as well as an overview of the standards-to-permits process

 - Watershed Permitting - Describes NPDES permitting within the context of larger watershed efforts.